 Dr. Torjman Thomas is a multi-instrumentalist (saxophone, oud, vocals, nay, clarinet, percussion), composer, bandleader, and a professor of ethnomusicology, Jewish studies, and interdisciplinary studies.
 Actively forging an artist/scholar model for over fifteen years, his scholarship and performance center on musics of the Middle East and North Africa, worldwide Jewish musics, and jazz-based traditions, as well as Sephardi-Mizraḥi studies in poetry, rabbinic thought, and diaspora studies.
-Dr. Torjman Thomas is bandleader of ASEFA – the critically-acclaimed new music ensemble – and artistic director of the New York Andalus Ensemble – a multiethnic large ensemble featuring a choir and instrumentalists performing traditional musics of North Africa and Spain, in Hebrew, Arabic, and Spanish.
+Dr. Torjman Thomas is bandleader of ASEFA, ASEFA-Jazz, and Traveling in Pairs, as well as artistic director of the New York Andalus Ensemble – a multiethnic large ensemble featuring a choir and instrumentalists performing traditional musics of North Africa and Spain, in Hebrew, Arabic, and Spanish.

 Dr. Torjman Thomas is the Director of Curriculum and Institutional Programming at the Brooklyn Music School, as well as an adjunct Assistant Professor of ethnomusicology and Jewish studies at several campuses of the City University of New York (Hunter College, John Jay College, and Brooklyn College) and Montclair State University.
 He teaches courses on a range of topics, including Muslim-Jewish relations in music, philosophy, and poetics, American popular music, jazz history, jazz improvisation, theory, and composition, and diaspora and sound studies.